A High School Road Map for Freshmen

-The process of making a road map will help you become the person you want to be: confident, organized, passionate, and ready to make the world your own.
+The process of making a high school road map will help you become the person you want to be: confident, organized, passionate, and ready to make the world your own.
 While we know it’s not possible for all families, we highly recommend reading this post with a parent.
 Their input can be invaluable when making big, long-term plans.

 The first months of freshman year are sort of like “dropping a pin” on your favorite map application.
 You know where you need to go, but you don’t know the best route.

 Your road map should answer five primary questions, which means you should answer them first!
 Take a moment to answer these questions thoughtfully and honestly.

 1. What am I passionate about?
 What do I want to do with my life?

 This is the big one.
 You don’t have to choose a college major yet, but you should have a sense of the kinds of things you want to study.
 Do you love STEM (Science, Technology, Engineering, Math) classes, or are you more interested in the liberal arts (history, English, etc.)?
 Do you have a very specific career goal (engineer, lawyer, teacher), or a larger sense of what industry you’d like to work in?
 It’s important to begin with a direction, knowing that this may change later.